Need to Know

 - Your doctor may ask you to stop taking aspirin, non-steroidal anti-inflammatory drugs (NSAIDS), or blood thinners (such as Coumadin or warfarin) for a time before the procedure.

-- The day before the procedure (or the Friday before, if you’re scheduled for a Monday procedure), a nurse from your doctor’s office will call you.
-The nurse will give you any additional instructions, and will ask if you have any questions.
+- The day before the procedure (or the Friday before, if you’re scheduled for a Monday procedure), a staff member from your doctor’s office will call you.
+The staff member will give you any additional instructions, and will ask if you have any questions.

-- When you arrive, make sure the nurse and radiologist know about any allergies you may have, especially allergies to local anesthetics, such as lidocaine.
+- When you arrive, make sure the staff member and radiologist know about any allergies you may have, especially allergies to local anesthetics, such as lidocaine.
 If there’s any chance you may be pregnant, tell your physician.

 What Should I Bring?